We are currently accepting spring 2020 applications. Applicants will be contacted in early October for an interview and testing session.

 - web applications and social medias

-Graduates of the Library & Information Technology Program are well prepared for library jobs through extensive field work, which is an essential component of this diploma program.
-During their course of study, students visit various types of libraries and explore a variety of options—including non-traditional roles—to find their own niche.
+Graduates of the Library & Information Technology Program are well prepared for jobs through two separate field work placements, which is an essential component of this diploma program.
+During their course of study, students visit various types of libraries and explore a variety of options—including non-traditional roles—to find their niche.